 As a tie-in to your theme, it is also important to hire or prepare entertainment for your guests ahead of the event.
 This is again to relieve the pressure from the office staff and to make sure that everybody is getting involved and enjoying themselves.

 In order to cater for all of your guests’ tastes, make sure to include activities for all ranges of personalities.
 This can include activities such as live music, pop up (Christmas themed) photo booths or even a team gingerbread house building competition.
 Not only will this improve upon professional office relationships, but it will also brand you, and the members of the party committee, as the favourite employees in your workplace.
+It’s easy to find a range of live bands to suit your office’s preferred music taste, Alive Network for example has a selection of live bands in Kent.

 Send invitations well in advance